Daemon

 Stateless (default)

 Each invocation is completely independent.
 The agent has no memory of previous calls.
-Use this for one-shot tasks: summarizing a record, classifying a piece of text, generating a draft email.
+Use this for one-shot tasks like summarizing a record, classifying text, or generating a draft email.

 Stateful

 The agent maintains conversation history across calls.
-The first call starts a new conversation and returns a Conversation Id.
-Subsequent calls pass that ID back to resume the thread — the agent will remember everything said so far.
+The first call starts a new conversation and returns a Conversation ID.
+Pass that ID back on the next call, and the agent picks up where it left off.

 Passing Host Context